Raygunadk2002/graph_analyser/README.md

 When the server starts, a correlation analysis between movement, rainfall and temperature data is executed automatically and the generated plots are saved in the `analysis_outputs` directory.
+To run the same correlation analysis on your uploaded data, send a POST request to `/analyse/correlation` with the `file_id` of the uploaded dataset.
+The results will overwrite the files in `analysis_outputs` which are then shown on the correlation page.

 ## Usage